 • Operating Hours:

-• Tickets can be purchased on the website or at the lower station ticket office.
+• Tickets can be purchased on the website or at the lower station’s ticket office.

 Kotor Lovcen cable car

-An excellent way to reach Mount Lovcen and admire the views of the bay.
+This is an excellent way to reach Mount Lovćen and enjoy the views of the bay.

-If you want to go to the Mausoleum and to the top, you will still need to overcome 461 steps and pay 8 euros for entry.
-As a bonus, you will get access to another observation deck.
-In the photo below, it is round behind the Mausoleum.
+To enter the Mausoleum and reach the summit, you’ll need to climb 461 steps and pay an additional 8 euros.
+This fee also grants access to another viewing platform.
+In the photo below, it’s the round one behind the Mausoleum.

 Lovcen National Park in Montenegro